Keurig vs Drip Coffee Maker (What’s The Best Option?)

 The secret to Keurig’s convenience is their K cup coffee pods.
 These pods contain predetermined amounts of coffee grounds sealed to preserve freshness.

-There are many top companies in the coffee industry that manufacture k cups, such as Peets, Lavazza, Starbucks, and also Keurig collaborates with Green Mountain Coffee to make k cups.
+There are many top companies in the coffee industry that manufacture k cups, such as Peets, Lavazza, Starbucks, and Keurig collaborate with Green Mountain Coffee to make K cups.
+In addition, K cups are available for tea, hot chocolate, and lattes.

-Keurig has launched many different models to satisfy the needs of customers with much needed features.
+Keurig has launched many different models to satisfy the needs of customers with much-needed features.

 Pros of Keurig over Drip coffee maker